olivhoenen/imas-data-dictionary/docs/dd_developer_guide.rst

 strategies to read from IMAS files written with previous versions of the DD and map them to the loaded DD version.

+NB: when a new category of NBC metadata is introduced in the DD, it should be also documented in ``docs/sphinx_dd_extension/autodoc.py``, otherwise the Sphinx documentation generation will not recognize it and will fail.

 The following use cases are implemented :

 1. Renaming